-“Leather” seating is available in a wide variety of forms and prices.
+“Leather” sofas & “leather” reclining furniture are available in a wide range of prices.

 Confusing terminology like “full grain,” “aniline,” and “bonded,” and many others can be ambiguous or have multiple definitions.